 Site not loading

 1] Flush the DNS cache

-This has to be my favorite, works with all the browsers and it has been a great help most of the times.
-On your PC open the command prompt, type “CMD” in the Start menu search option and the screen shown below should ideally appear.
+This has to be my favorite, works with all the browsers and it has been a great help most of the time.
+On your PC open the command prompt, type “CMD” in the Start menu search option, and the screen shown below should ideally appear.
 Now type the following “ ipconfig /flushdns.”
-This should flush the Windows DNS cache and solve your DNS related problems, if any.
+This should flush the Windows DNS cache and solve your DNS-related problems if any.

 2] Disable experimental quic protocol